Precision missile strike on cafe hosting soldier’s wake decimates Ukrainian village

 The desk where their father had been teaching online since the bombing of his school was still scattered with his papers.
 Ksiusha’s grandmother, Tetiana Lukashova, said she still had the feeling that the darkened homes would spring to life, as though everything had just been frozen in time.

-“I hardly even cried,” the 15-year-old girl said of her first night without her parents.
+“I hardly even cried,” Ksiusha said of her first night without her parents.
 “We looked at photos on the laptop.
 Tried to get some sleep.”

 She sat on the floor surrounded by photographs documenting decades of her family’s history and of the village.
 From time to time, she took out a new photo and pointed to the smiling faces of people who were somehow related to her family: “This one died” or “She was there too.”